About

 I talked to the person waiting on me, and she told me that the owner was the daughter of a dairy farmer in the area, which meant that everything they did was locally based.
 And I found that to be evident in the menu full of local, Yellowstone-specific meats, veggies, and meals.

-They also have a large selection of organic items on the menu, which is not always easy to find in this area.
-I loved that they sought after the local fresh fruits to include.
+They also have a large selection of organic items and they seek local fresh fruits when possible.

 From the moment I arrived, I knew this location was different.
 The food was great, and the people were very welcoming.
 I also found that they made everything in small batches to preserve the quality and reduce waste, which is also well appreciated.